The definitions and rules of interpretation in this condition apply in these terms and conditions.

 8.5 Termination of this agreement shall not affect any rights, remedies, obligations or liabilities of the parties that have accrued up to the date of termination, including the right to claim damages in respect of any breach of the agreement which existed at or before the date of termination.

 8.6 Where the agreement is terminated as per clause 8.1 or clause 8.2 or clause 8.3, the Customer will be liable to pay the full remaining balance of the contract which has not yet been paid, plus an administration fee of £25.
 Payment will be due in full within 7 days of the Termination date via bank transfer payment only and no further Services will be provided to the Customer by the Company.
+If the Customer is a firm or company and the firm or company are unable to pay the outstanding invoice for any reason, the Customer will be deemed to be the person who signed up for the Services and agrees by way of a guarantee to hold full liability for any such payments.

 8.7 Where the agreement is terminated by the Company as per clause 8.1 or clause 8.2 or clause 8.3, the Company accepts no liability for any financial losses incurred by the Customer or for any costs incurred by the Customer in respect of finding or using an alternative product or service provider.